-One of the most frequently asked questions I get goes something like this "I agreed to serve pulled pork for 50 people at the company picnic on Sunday.
+One of the most frequently asked questions I get goes something like this "I got roped into serving pulled pork for 50 people at the company picnic on Sunday.
 I plan to cook it on Saturday at home and bring it to the park on Sunday.
 What's the best way to do this?

-If you can't serve fresh food, please rethink your plan.
+If you can't serve fresh food, you should rethink your plan.
 Skip the pulled pork, brisket, and ribs, and just grill up some fresh chicken, burgers, or hot dogs.
-Attempting to serve brisket, ribs, or pulled pork will only damage your rep. Of course if they have never tasted great barbecue, they might still love your handiwork, but you will know how far off the mark it is.

 If you have no choice

-If you don't have time Sunday to slowly warm the meat for hours, slice the ribs and brisket, and pull the pork.
+If you don't have time Sunday to slowly warm the meat, then you have no choice but to slice the ribs and brisket, and pull the pork on Saturday.
 Pack the brisket in plastic zipper bags with beef broth or stock and about 10% melted butter.
-Pack the pulled pork or ribs with barbecue sauce and water, not a lot, just enough to moisten things.
+Pack the pulled pork or ribs with barbecue sauce and water, not a lot, just enough to keep things moist.

-Reheat the sealed bags b y chucking them in a simmering water bath or pour the meat into bowls and take it for a ride in the microwave.
-Steam trays tend to dry things out.
+Reheat the sealed bags by chucking them in a simmering water bath or pour the meat into bowls and take it for a ride in the microwave.
+Avoid steam trays.
+They tend to dry things out.

 Click here to read more about reheating leftovers.